 A quick introduction of The Patatas, we are a socially innovative company, providing a range of services to aid in humanitarian response by collaborating with partners to create digitally improved communities, making products for children more accessible, affordable, safe and sustainable.

-From our website, you can read our blog for more in depth details on what we do and our accomplishments.
+From our website, you can read our blog for more in depth details.
 Not to mention many happy testimonials from our latest trip in Legazpi, Albay, increasing our credibility in creating a better environment for children, by increasing engagement in challenging conditions.

 CaseStudy Box made to withstand Natural Disasters